 Banks and ATMs

 There are no banks on Redang and in Merang.
-You will find no ATMs (Automatic Teller Machines) for cash withdrawal on the island.
+There are no ATMs (Automatic Teller Machines) either for cash withdrawal on the island.
 It is highly recommended that you withdraw enough cash in Kuala Terengganu before heading out.

 A general ball-park figure is RM100/person/day, assuming you have already paid online or by credit card before your date of travel.
 Your snorkelling trip is most likely included in your resort package and you’ll only have to pay a small sum for snorkelling gears.
 For divers, fret not as most dive centres take credit cards as payment.